 Global Health: When the World Gets Sick

 How do infectious diseases start?
 How do they spread?
 What is their effect on public policy, the economy, and our rights as human beings?
 Get a multi-faceted look at pandemics, focusing on tuberculosis and HIV/AIDS.
 Other courses on disease concentrate primarily on science; this one traces the effects throughout our society.
 You will also learn how you can lobby for change through persuasive writing techniques.
 This course is a must if you’re thinking about a future in pre-med, STEM, government or not-for-profit.
-Learn through video lessons by Professor Cynthia Tschampl and distinguished guests — plus live, online group sessions with University mentors.
+Learn through video lessons by Professor Cynthia Tschampl and distinguished guests.

 Cost and Session Information